oliviawestmacottssw/SSW.Rules.Content/rules/do-you-have-good-quality-images/rule.md

 ---

 Every time you add an image to your content, make sure it:

-- ​​Has at least 800px width (except for logos, icons, and profile images)
+- Has at least 800px width (except for logos, icons, and profile images)
 - Is readable if it has any text on it
 - Looks consistent with others on the same page
-- (optional) Is not in dark-mode - Light background images look better most of the times​
+- (optional) Is not in dark-mode - Light background images look better most of the times